jdynros2/group-10-robot-/README.md

 Problems and work to be done
 ---
-LIGHT SOURCE TO BE SAVED NEAR HUMAN FACE SO CAMERA WORKS, report writing.
+*LIGHT SOURCE TO BE SAVED NEAR HUMAN FACE SO CAMERA WORKS*, report writing.

+Complete auto navigation